alpaka-group/llama/docs/pages/virtualdatum.rst

 ============

 During a view accesses like :cpp:`view(1, 2, 3)(color{}, g{})` an intermediate object is needed for this to work.
-This object is a :cpp:`VirtualDatum`.
+This object is a :cpp:`llama::VirtualDatum`.

 .. code-block:: C++